ddoodev/guide/docs/index.md

 Welcome!
 This is documentation of Discordoo API in English language.

 ## **Important!**
-Discordoo and this library are intended to be used by people, who know what they do, can write/read some basic TypeScript/JavaScript and know how to work with Node.js runtime.
+Discordoo and this documentation are intended to be used by people, who know what they do, can write/read some basic TypeScript/JavaScript and know how to work with Node.js runtime.
 If you are a beginner, you should learn language and only after start learning Discordoo.

 Of course, you may not learn TS/JS, however, you will not get any support on official support server.